 Introduction to trusts: trust deeds: unrequested trust deed - new trust

 Occasionally you may receive a trust deed when a trust is first set up.
-If the deed is said to create a trust, issue a 41G(Trust) if this has not already been done.
+If the deed is said to create a trust, issue the Trust Registration Service letter to the trustee.

 You should not read the deed.
 Retain it for future use.
 You should not respond to the person who submitted it unless the deed is an original or they contact you again - see below.
 You may use the deed in an enquiry.
 The availability of the deed from the date received is not likely to prevent a discovery assessment at a later date.

-If the deed is a copy, file it in the Permanent Notes sub-folder.
+If the deed is a copy, file it in the Permanent Notes DR folder.

-If you receive an unrequested original deed copy it and put the copy in the Permanent Notes sub-folder.
+If you receive an unrequested original deed in paper format, copy it and put the copy in the Permanent Notes DR folder.
 Return the original immediately, by recorded delivery.
 Do not use staples or pins.

-I have retained the trust deed you sent in case I need to use it at a later date in connection with any enquiry or review of the terms of the trust.’
+Tell the trustee we have retained the trust deed they sent in the event it is needed at a later date in connection with any enquiry or review of the terms of the trust.